flutter/packages/packages/pigeon/README.md

 ### Configure your output

-It is time to pass values to the `PigeonOptions` object to configure our desired behavior.
+It is time to pass values to the `PigeonOptions` object to configure your desired behavior.
 To begin, specify a `dartOut` value where your Dart code should live and, optionally, a `DartOptions` instance.